Skip to main content

 That can be really powerful.
 Digital experience analytics is a foundational capability in modern businesses – and those who make use of modern data streams will find doing so well worth the investment.

 Forrester’s Total Economic Impact study, for example, found that organizations implementing comprehensive digital experience analytics solutions achieved an ROI of 368% over three years.
-That’s while Salesforce suggests that 84% of customers think the experience a company provides is as important as its products or services – making the digital experience analytics in your toolbox a crucial part of your business strategy.

-What are the limitations of a website heatmap analytics tool?
+Limitations of website heatmap analytics tools?

 Heatmaps are incredibly intuitive.
 You don’t need a degree in data analytics to see one and instantly understand what’s going on, which makes them a great tool for generating fast insights that everybody – across teams – can see and understand.
 That said, however, heatmaps do have some inherent limitations if you’re using them in isolation.

 Heatmaps are visualizations of activity, but they can be fairly blunt instruments.
 That’s because they show the what, but not the why.
-In other words: a heatmap showing where user attention or clicks happen can point you in the right direction, but it won’t tell you what the cause of that behavior is.
+In other words: a heatmap showing where user attention or clicks happen can point you in the right direction, but it won’t tell you what the cause of that visitor behavior is.

 As such, heatmaps need to be partnered with other forms of behavioral data, customer feedback, and a healthy dose of intuition.

 For instance, a heatmap showing that a lot of mouse activity happens on a specific button may at first seem great until it’s partnered with session replay data that reveals those clicks are rage clicks – that would imply that the button is broken.
-Similarly, having eyes all over your product description can seem like a great sign from a copywriting point of view – until feedback gleaned from forms or social media reveals that customers can’t find how to actually make a purchase.

-Types of website heatmap
+Types of website heatmap tool

 Click heatmaps